$48.5

 If you own a motorcycle, understanding the perils of defective parts is important for your own personal safety.
 Any rider knows that what might be a minor accident to someone in a car, where they are surrounded by metal, can involve major injuries to a rider with no steel cage protecting them.

 It’s also important to be aware of the dangers of defective parts for legal reasons.
-If you are injured in an accident that involves a faulty part, it’s possible you could have a personal injury claim against the parts manufacturer, supplier, or distributor.
+If you are injured in an accident that involves a faulty part, it’s possible you could have a product liability claim against the parts manufacturer, supplier, or distributor.
 You might also have cause for a class action lawsuit.
 In 2010, one such suit involved defective piston rings, which created a serious crash risk due to engine malfunction.

 When parts fail, they can cause an accident or injure the rider in ways that would not have happened, nor been as severe, if the part had been operating properly.
 A motorcyclist is nearly 26 times more likely to die in an accident than someone who is riding in a motor vehicle.
 According to the National Highway Traffic Safety Administration (NHTSA), 4,668 motorcyclists died and 88,000 were injured in accidents during 2013 alone.
 Therefore, knowing your risks with regard to defective parts could save your life.